jdalyuml/gradescope-cpp/README.md

 Each lint error costs 1 point, up to the maximum in the `MaxLintPenalty` variable.
 Any error when running `valgrind` deducts points equal to the `ValgrindPenalty` variable.
+You can adjust which lint issues to ignore in the `common/CPPLINT.cfg` file, as is normal for `cpplint`.

 ### I/O Tests